Jingzhi-cyber/IDS706-Python-Template/README.md

 It sets up an environment on codespaces and uses Github Actions to run a Makefile for the following: make install, make test, make format, make lint.

+To set up the project, simply run make all or run make install and make test.

 Here are the descriptions of the files:

 .devcontainer includes a Dockerfile and devcontainer.json.
 The 'Dockerfile' within this folder specifies how the container should be built, and other settings in this directory may control development environment configurations.